bihealth/bih-cluster/bih-cluster/docs/overview/for-the-impatient.md

 - 2 nodes for file transfers `hpc-transfer-1` and `hpc-transfer-2`,
 - a scheduling system using Slurm,
 - 228 general purpose compute nodes `hpc-cpu-{1..228}`
-- a few high memory nodes `hpc-mem-{1..4}`,
+- a few high memory nodes `hpc-mem-{1..5}`,
 - 7 nodes with 4 Tesla V100 GPUs each (!) `hpc-gpu-{1..7}` and 1 node with 10x A40 GPUs (!) `hpc-gpu-8`,
-- a high-performance, parallel GPFS file system with 2.1 PB, by DDN mounted at `/fast`,
+- a legacy parallel GPFS file system with 2.1 PB, by DDN mounted at `/fast`,
 - a next generation high-performance storage system based on Ceph/CephFS
 - a tier 2 (slower) storage system based on Ceph/CephFS